fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 On the second test, all the NATs tested could reliably create new mapping in under 1ms - often more like several hundred micro seconds.
-Looking at the code of one NAT, this largely seems to be due to vast increase in CPU speed of CPUs in the NATs vs the speed in the NATs tested in 2005 in [@I-D.jennings-behave-test-results].
+The NATs do drop packets if the rate of new mapping gets too high but for all the NATs tested, this rate was faster than 1000 mappings per second.
+Looking at the code of one NAT, this largely seems to be due to large increase in clock speed of the CPUs in the NATs tested here vs the speed in the
+NATs tested in 2005 in [@I-D.jennings-behave-test-results].

 This implies that as long as there or less than 5 or 10 PC doing ICE